willmowlam/nutriSmartApp/README.md

 # NutriSmart App

-Welcome to nutriSmart, the innovative app designed to revolutionize your meal planning and nutritional tracking.
-Powered by Edamam's robust APIs, nutriSmart offers a comprehensive suite of tools to cater to your dietary needs and culinary curiosities.
+Welcome to NutriSmart, the innovative app designed to revolutionize your meal planning and nutritional tracking.
+Powered by Edamam's robust APIs, NutriSmart offers a comprehensive suite of tools to cater to your dietary needs and culinary curiosities.

 [Live Demo](https://willmowlam.github.io/nutriSmartApp/)